 Have you ever spotted a dinosaur in a cathedral, a parliament building or a community centre?
 Dippy on Tour is kicking off its journey on the Jurassic Coast with a visit to Dorset County Museum.

-If you are a national media outlet that would like to follow Dippy’s installation at Dorset County Museum in the New Year, or to have a tour of the Jurassic Coast, please contact firstname.lastname@example.org to discuss opportunities.
+If you are a national media outlet that would like to follow Dippy’s installation at Dorset County Museum, or to have a tour of the Jurassic Coast, please contact email@example.com to discuss opportunities.

 Never before on public display outside of London’s Natural History Museum, Dippy is travelling the length and breadth of the country from 10 February 2018 to late 2020.
 The British icon is on a mission to inspire five million people to experience nature, encouraging families and schools to explore nature on their doorstep.

 Dippy has delighted visitors since he arrived in London in 1905.
 In partnership with the Garfield Weston Foundation, it is hoped the tour will spark the imagination of the next generation of scientists and connect the nation with nature.

 Philippa Charles, Director of the Garfield Weston Foundation, says, 'Dippy is an iconic dinosaur and a fond memory of so many childhood visits to the Natural History Museum.